iaintshine/social_coffee/locust/README.md

 ## Testing

+Make sure to first provision the server using `provision` script or change the `host` variable under `locustfile.py` at line `72` to `localhost` or any other host where social coffee thrift server is running.

 To run Locust (if we are in the local locust directory) it's as simple as calling

     $ locust